 Fresh out of high school, I didn’t know what I wanted to be growing up but I did know that I wanted to earn money.
 Right out of graduation, I took the summer off then started a job with the local government in the clerk’s office with court appointed attorneys.
 I would basically “feed” these attorneys, assigning them cases that were court appointed in the juvenile court.
 With over 300 attorneys on the court appointed list at the time, being able to treat each one fairly with even number of cases assigned to all was something I developed a system for and divided out equally among them all.
 Unfortunately, all did not see it that way sometimes and it was difficult to please everyone involved.

-Everyday multiple attorneys would come into my office and ask if I had any new cases for them, sometimes I did, sometimes I did not.
+Everyday multiple criminal defense lawyers in Delaware would come into my office and ask if I had any new cases for them, sometimes I did, sometimes I did not.
 Most would smile politely and say “thanks” and come back again the next day, others would just shrug their shoulders and walk out.
 Not only am I remembering the ones that didn’t care to smile or thank me, but mostly I am remembering the ones that stayed an extra 30 seconds to make small talk or ask how the day was going.

 I cannot stress enough how important it is for an attorney to build a positive relationship with the clerk’s office; the ladies and gentlemen who are going to help them out when needed with guidance and answers.
 With the benefit of a positive relationship comes worry, hassle free filing and time stamped copies on time. (which means a lot more than you know to the people involved) It also means so much to the clients when we obtain the information we need, we can help them and their families out in the process of easing their mind in a timely manner with what exactly is going on with the case and why.
 It’s so nice when a client calls in to ask a question and we have the answers from the court already instead of having to tell them we are still waiting on that.
 It’s especially nice when we are able to call the clients and their families before they are expecting us to with the information they have been waiting to hear.